 - Use a web application firewall (WAF) to block malicious bots as bad bots are used by cybercriminals to identify vulnerabilities they can use to infect your website with malware.
 Besides blocking these bad bots, WAFs also reduce your chances of a malware infection.

-A malware infection is thus something you will never want to experience, and the good news is that you very well know that such an infection can actually be prevented.
-All you have to do get a reliable and efficient website virus scanning tool that automatically does all that is needed to help your website be clean and free from malware.
+Malware infection is this something you will never want to experience, and the good news is that you very well know that such an infection can actually be prevented.
+All you have to do get a reliable and efficient website virus scanner tool that automatically does all that is needed to help your website be clean and free from malware.
 To make your life easy, Comodo offers cWatch – a managed security service providing web security through its six layers of protection that also include a malware detection scanning, prevention and removal feature.

 cWatch Web: Six Layers of Security

 Detects malware, provides the tools and methods to remove it, and prevents future malware attacks.

 The WAF is powerful, real-time edge protection for websites and web applications providing advanced security, filtering, and intrusion protection.